PiggyArchive/PiggyAuth/README.md

 * Keys! :key:
 * Hold join messages & prevent quit messages for unathenticated users
 * Join messages for new players
+* Return to spawn when logged in
+* Hide players til logged in
 * No YAML
 * Pig-Made!!! :pig: